 The Rule of Law:

 The importance of Laws, whether they be those that govern the class, the school, the country, or international reach, are reinforced throughout our curriculum, as well as when dealing with behaviour and through school assemblies.
 The school’s behaviour code has at its core the principle of making the correct choices in life and our behaviour helps children make the right choice and understand the impact if the wrong choice is made.
 Our children are taught the value and reasons behind laws: that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Our drugs awareness program, NSPCC sessions and visits from authorities such as the Police, Fire Service etc. are regular parts of our calendar and help reinforce this message.

 Within school, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through the provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our e-safety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety and PSHE lessons.
 Whether it be through choice of challenge, of how they record work, which work they choose to go in their RoA, of participation in our numerous extra-curricular clubs and opportunities, children are given the freedom to make choices.
 In RE lessons we promote individual liberty through teaching and questioning about identity, belonging and diversity as outlined in the Nottingham Agreed Syllabus.